-Mitral regurgitation (also called mitral valve insufficiency) is a common condition affecting the mitral valve, which is the valve that regulates the flow of blood from the lungs back into the heart.
+Mitral regurgitation is a common condition that affects the mitral valve.
+This valve is responsible for regulating the flow of blood from the lungs to the heart.

-- Medications that remove extra water from the lungs (diuretics)
+- Diuretics to remove extra fluid from the lungs

 - Medications that lower blood pressure

 At UVA Health, we offer several different procedures to address this condition.